Han325/tdd-analysis-tool/README.md

 virtualenv venv
 ```

-Activate the existing the virtual environment using this command (For macOS/linux)
+Activate the existing the virtual environment using this command, this is for virtualenv only (For macOS/linux)

 ```
 . venv/bin/activate